rajlakshmichavan/rajlakshmichavan.github.io/README.md

-I'm Rajlakshmi, an aspiring quant.
+I'm Rajlakshmi, a prospective PhD student.
-This Github repo is to showcase my projects.
+This website is a record of all the work I have done.